Which 90s Muscle Car Should I Buy? Mustang vs. Camaro vs. Firebird

 Unlike the Mustangs, the Camaros and Firebirds aren’t metal from stem to stern.
 While the majority of their bodies are steel, their front fenders, doors, and decklids are plastic.
 The material is dent resistant; however, three decades out in the hot summer sun and cold winters can warp and ripple the surfaces.
 Also, the plastic fenders can pull loose from the bottom over time, causing them to flap in the wind.

 If you’re shopping for a WS6 example, watch out for clones or replicas.
-The aftermarket has offered WS6 wheels and hoods for years, so it’s easy to make a standard Trans Am look like a WS6.
+The aftermarket has offered WS6 wheels and hoods for years, so it’s easy to make a standard Trans Am or Formula look like a WS6.
 To be sure, check driver’s door jamb and read the option codes listed on the Service Parts Identification (SPID) sticker.
 WS6 should appear there.
 If it’s missing, you’re not looking at a real WS6.
 If the sticker is missing, the car has probably been repainted, or its door may have been replaced.
 Either way, it’s a red flag.